Momentanen Aufenthaltsort festlegen

 Located on Third Avenue in Gramercy, Taproom No 307 bears its own address as its name.
 Taproom No 307 should satisfy your craving for a wide selection of beers, since it boasts a massive selection on the chalkboard above the bar.
 Never fear, non-beer drinkers, there are plenty of other drinks available from the full bar.
 Although beer appears to be the first priority here, food is available to cater those basic needs.
 The tables along the bar have stools, but make for a narrow walking space when busy, so it maybe best to grab a table if possible.
 Several televisions blast a range of sporting events, but they aren't too distracting for those looking for some conversation.
 Check out the game, bro!

 Skip the fancy cocktails and spend the night indulging in a supreme selection of beers at Bar Great Harry.
-They feature a draft rotation that changes at least once a week, but you'll always see favorites like Sly Fox, Yuengling, Flying Dog and Penn Weizen.
-They even boast a bottle list with some 70+ beers!
-Whatever you'll have for the night, there will be plenty of it available.
-Also look out for their special drink promotions, happy hour and events as well as Trivia Night.
-You may even be lucky enough to meet the gravity cask.
+They feature a draft rotation that changes at least once a week, but you'll always see favorites like Sly Fox, Yuengling, and Flying Dog, among others.
+They even boast a bottle list with numerous beers!
+Also look out for their special drink promotions, happy hour and events as well as trivia nights.

 Located in Williamsburg, Radegast Hall and Biergarten always delivers by offering well-crafted brews from the Old Country.
 They further extend the offer with the choice of either liter glasses or smaller sizes, as Radegast recalls the glory days of New York’s bygone beer hall era.
 Twelve brews are on tap with more in the bottle, plus a decent selection of wines.
 They mainly offer German food, such as sausages, rabbit and veal, which is hearty and meaty.
 Brunch is available on the weekends.
 It’s an ideal spot for hanging out with a group of friends.